 Definitely not!
 Diabetes can't be cured by taking any sort of vitamins or multivitamin supplement.

-They can stimulate your overall health, soothe diabetic neuropathy pain, but definitely not cure diabetes.
+They can stimulate your overall health, soothe diabetic neuropathy pain, but certainly not cure diabetes.
 Vitamins and dietary supplements should only be taken to improve a vitamin deficiency or to strengthen your health and immune system.
 People with diabetes should always talk to their doctor or read the package insert before taking any vitamins or dietary supplements for diabetes.

 On the other side, it's always better to be on top of your blood sugar control.
 Some supplements may help and have a positive result on your blood sugar.
 Avoiding high blood sugar is a must.
 Make sure to control blood sugar on a regular basis.
 Many people don't and their diabetes treatment may cause side effects.